UT-CHG/PolyADCIRC/doc/submerged_wall.rst

 Limited Variable Bathymetry
 ===========================

-The :class:`~polysim.run_framework.domain.domain` class has two built in methods that give the user a limited ability to alter the bathymetry of the :class:`~polysim.run_framework.domain.domain`.
-The class `polysim.run_framework.random_wall.runSet` uses the :meth:`polysim.pyADCIRC.fort14_management.update` method and :meth:`polysim.run_framework.domain.domain.add_wall` method to run :program:`PADCIRC` with variable Manning's *n* fields and variable bathymetry.
+The :class:`~polyadcirc.run_framework.domain.domain` class has two built in methods that give the user a limited ability to alter the bathymetry of the :class:`~polyadcirc.run_framework.domain.domain`.
+The class `polyadcirc.run_framework.random_wall.runSet` uses the :meth:`polyadcirc.pyADCIRC.fort14_management.update` method and :meth:`polyadcirc.run_framework.domain.domain.add_wall` method to run :program:`PADCIRC` with variable Manning's *n* fields and variable bathymetry.

 few_walls